-An element of type sequence is a parent element which you can link to any number of other elements that you also make for the trial.
+An element of type sequence is a parent element which you can link to any number of other elements that you have in the trial.
 The sequence element runs those child elements in a sequence, by default repeating.
 You only need to set start and end conditions (properties start/end) for the sequence element, not its child elements.
 The sequence element starts them, alternates between them, and ends them automatically.

 Note for sequences of picture elements in particular, just use a picture element and set its property interval—this is easier and more efficient.